alex-netkachov/pwd/README.md

 database, and it allows to view several files without needing to type the password each time.

-It is quite small, less than 450 lines.
 I want to keep it simple and understandable so everyone can make sure that there are no hidden threats.
 The code is clean and simple so new commands can be added easily.

 This solution has been serving me well for several years already.
 As it is now a time-proven one, I'm happy to share it with you.
 Enjoy and be safe.